 Although 77 percent of mining companies still are at the beginning of their digital transformation journeys, according to IDC (end 2016), several mines already have taken important initiatives in the Industrial Internet of Things.

 An example is the Chelopech mine in Bulgaria.
 It’s an underground gold and copper mine, operated by Canadian firm Dundee Precious Metals.
-Building upon a modernization, digitization and the implementation of a mobile IP network (with companies such as Sandvik, Dassault Systèmes GEOVIA and Cisco for the communications and network part) an Internet of Everything project helped achieving several benefits.
+Building upon a modernization, digitization and the implementation of a mobile IP network (with companies such as Sandvik, Dassault Systèmes GEOVIA and Cisco for the communications and network part) an Industry 4.0 project helped achieving several benefits.

 Looking for more industrial – and less industrial – examples of the Internet of Things in practice?